carpentries/lesson-transition/close-pr-msg.md

 ## Questions

-If you have any questions or would like assistance, please contact
-@core-team-curriculum (curriculum@carpentries.org) or you can respond to this message.
+If you have any questions or would like assistance, please contact @core-team-curriculum (email: curriculum@carpentries.org) or you can respond to this message.

 [workbench]: https://carpentries.github.io/workbench